nihasharma21/BDM-Project/ReadMe.md

 - Cumulative returns
 - Covariance and correlation heatmaps

-These exploratory outputs help understand risk relationships among assets.
+These exploratory outputs helps to understand the risk relationships among assets.

 ---